• Skip to main content

 • Near the Glasgow Royal infirmary, the Necropolis and the St Mungo Museum of Religious Life and Art

-• Bus stops - After Cathedral Square - Many local busses stop there and the Hop on Hop Off bus too
+• Bus stops – After Cathedral Square – Many local busses stop there and the Hop-on Hop-off bus too

-• Glasgow Cathedral Opening hours: 9:30am to 5:30 pm from April to September and 10am to 4pm from October to March (afternoons only on Sundays) - last admission 30 min before closure
+• Glasgow Cathedral Opening hours: 9:30am to 5:30 pm from April to September and 10am to 4pm from October to March (afternoons only on Sundays) – last admission 30 min before closure – check out the latest times

 • Free entrance